 On March 15, 2021 (the "Acquisition Date"), pursuant to the terms and conditions set forth in the Purchase Agreement, we completed the Acquisition for an aggregate preliminary closing price of approximately \$207 million, net of cash acquired, based on preliminary working capital and other adjustments.
 Upon a final agreement of net working capital as of the Acquisition Date, we owed Honeywell an additional \$5.4 million.
 The Acquisition was funded through cash on hand and borrowings under two new credit facilities.
-See Note 8 of the consolidated financial statements for information regarding the two new credit facilities.
+See Note 9 of our Consolidated Financial Statements of the Consolidated Financial Statements for information regarding the two new credit facilities.

-The Acquisition expanded our brand portfolio to include Muck, XTRATUF, Servus, NEOS and Ranger brands (the "Acquired Brands").
+The Acquisition expanded our brand portfolio to include Muck, XTRATUF, Servus, Ranger, and NEOS brands (the "Acquired Brands").
 We acquired 100% of the voting interests of certain subsidiaries and additional assets comprising the performance and lifestyle footwear business of Honeywell with the Acquisition.
-See Note 3 of the consolidated financial statements for more information regarding the Acquisition.
+See Note 3 of the Consolidated Financial Statements for more information regarding the Acquisition.
+On September 30, 2022, we completed the sale of the NEOS brand and related assets.
+See Note 4 of our Consolidated Financial Statements for additional information.